arpost/learning-git-and-github/README.md

 # Learning Git and GitHub

-These instructions will guide you through installing and configuring a source code version control system called git on your computer, and setting up your access to the GitHub code repository at https://github.com.
+These instructions will guide you through installing and configuring a source code version control system called git on your computer, setting up your access to the GitHub code repository at https://github.com, creating a project, and making some changes to it.

+Version control systems maintain a history of all changes made to your software development project.
+The biggest benefit of using one is that you can easily back out changes to your code if you really mess things up (everyone does at some point).
+They also allow teams of programmers to make changes to the code at the same time and provide support for merging the changes together.
+Furthermore, modern version control systems support synchronizing changes to your project between multiple copies of it stored on different servers.
+Git is probably the most popular version control system.
+GitHub makes it easy to create a remotely hosted copy of a project, free of charge in many cases, and share it with others.
+As a result, GitHub has become the defacto standard for hosting open source software projects.

 All of the instructions below assume you have administrator access to your computer.
 Once you are done, you will be able to access git repositories on GitHub from your computer without ever needing to enter a password!

-## Creating a GitHub account
+## Create a GitHub account
 The first step is to create a GitHub account at https://github.com.
 You will collaborate with your teammates via this website.

-## Installing Git on MacOS
+## Install Git on MacOS
 On Mavericks (10.9) or newer, try to run git from the Terminal:

 ```$ git --version```

 If you don’t have it already, Terminal will prompt you to install it.
 The rest of what you need is installed by default or will be installed along with git.

-## Installing Git on Windows
+## Install Git on Windows
 Go to https://git-scm.com/download/win and the download will start automatically.
 For more information, go to https://gitforwindows.org.

-## Installing Windows Terminal
+## Install Windows Terminal
 Go to the Microsoft Store, search for Windows Terminal, and install it.
 It is free of charge from Microsoft.
 You will probably want to set Terminal's default shell to PowerShell, which is far superior to the regular command prompt.
 There is also a built in PowerShell app in Windows that you can use, but Terminal is much nicer.
 For example, Terminal supports normal cut, copy, and paste keyboard shortcuts, not to mention theming.

-## Installing OpenSSH Client on Windows 10
+## Install OpenSSH Client on Windows 10
 OpenSSH will give you the ssh command, which git uses behind the scenes to communicate securely with GitHub's servers.
 MacOS has ssh installed by default.

 In an administrator account, go to Settings, and go to Apps & Features.
 Click on Optional Features.
 If OpenSSH Client is not listed under Installed Features, click Add a feature and install it.
 If you don't see the OpenSSH Client listed, you probably are not in an administrator account.

 To make sure this worked, open Terminal and from Powershell, run `get-command ssh`.
 The response should look something like `C:\Windows\System32\OpenSSH\ssh.exe`.
 If not, reboot your computer and try again.

-## Configure git to use the correct ssh
+## Configure git to use the correct ssh (Windows)
 Open a Terminal, and run the following command to configure git to use this ssh command, substituting `<the git command from above>` with what `get-command ssh` just told you:

 ```
 git config --global core.sshCommand <the git command from above>
 ```

-If you are trying this on MacOS, git should work with ssh out of the box.
+On MacOS, git works with ssh out of the box.

 ## Create a ssh key (all platforms)
 SSH keys are an alternative to entering a username and password to connect to a server using SSH.
 They make use of public key cryptography to ensure a secure connection.